jptweb/IGME-340-Shared/projects/p3_roll_your_own_instructions.md

   - Gameplay: Discuss what choices the player will be able to make and what kind of control they have to make those choices.
 How will the player learn how to play?

 - Other: Anything else that you like to say, like discuss packages you'd like to use, etc.
+- **AI Tool Usage:** Indicate whether you plan to use AI coding assistants (Claude, ChatGPT, GitHub Copilot, Cursor, etc.) for this project.
+If yes, briefly describe which tools and for what aspects (e.g., "Planning to use Claude for help with complex state management patterns").
+See [Section IX](p3_roll_your_own_instructions.md#ix-ai-tools--academic-integrity) for full requirements.
 - About the developer: Give your name/major/minor/year and your skill set/interests.

 > The document is similar in style to the Project 3 template used in 230/235.
 For reference you can look at https://github.com/rit-igm-web/igme-235-shared/blob/main/projects/project-3.md.